Who is eligible to apply for a grant?

 When will I be notified of a decision?

-Typically, we notify all applicants in writing within three months of the proposal deadline.
-There are also specific deadlines included in each grant program’s guidelines.
+There are specific deadlines included in each grant program’s guidelines.

 Together, we have invested more than $80 million in grants and scholarships in the Cape Cod Community.
 For good.